 These guidelines are intended to guide both experienced and new peer reviewers in conducting their reviews of articles submitted to Exchanges.
 First time reviewers are strongly advised to read these guidance notes thoroughly, before commencing their assigned review.
 They were originally (2013) developed in consultation with Warwick’s University Library and the Institute of Advanced Teaching and Learning, and additionally draw on other academic publishers’ best practices.
-Any questions regarding these guidelines or the peer review process should be directed in the first instance to the Senior Editor.
+Any questions regarding these guidelines or the peer review process should be directed in the first instance to the Editor-in-Chief.
 Authors consulting this page, should also review the notes on ensuring a blind peer-review.

 General Review Policy